gatsbyjs/gatsby/docs/docs/query-extraction.md

 #### Queue for execution

-Now that we've saved our query, we're ready to queue it for execution.
-Query execution is mainly handled by [page-query-runner.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/page-query-runner.js), so we accomplish this by passing the component's path to `queueQueryForPathname` function.
+Now that Gatsby has saved your query, it's ready to queue for execution.
+Query execution is mainly handled by [page-query-runner.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/page-query-runner.js), so it accomplishes this by passing the component's path to `queueQueryForPathname` function.

 ```dot
 digraph {